 We often have an emotional association with some of our favourite images.
 But these are not always the best images to represent our body of work.
 Applying a few keywords when culling your images will help you stay consistent in your brand story.

-When preparing any marketing materials, it’s important to stick to consistent choices in colour and fonts.
-If possible, try to settle on a couple of colours for your brand early on and stick to them.
+When preparing any marketing materials, it’s important to stick to consistent choices in color and fonts.
+If possible, try to settle on a couple of colors for your brand early on and stick to them.

-A great idea is to do some research about the psychology of different colours.
-For example, red is the colour of passion or drama.
+A great idea is to do some research about the psychology of different colors.
+For example, red is the color of passion or drama.
 It’s associated with strong emotions like anger.
 Yellow conveys youthful, fresh energy.
 Green with health, growth, and renewal.
 Blue is calming, and it represents trust and stability.

 Tip: do not mix serif and sans serif fonts.
 This is a no-no in the graphic design world.

 Without a doubt, a good logo is crucial to branding any successful business.
 A distinctive photography logo does more than tell the audience the name of your business.
 It acts as a visual symbol for it.

 If you are serious about your photography business, research companies that specialise in logo design.
 Invest in one that will create a high-quality identity for you.
 A logo subconsciously telegraphs what they can expect from your business.
 If you cannot afford to invest when you start your photography business, then research your options.
 Many designers offer freelance services at a lower price, as well.
 You can also create your own logo with programs like Illustrator or Brandmark.

 7. Focus Your Marketing Efforts to Stay Consistent